 Friction and Heat

 The primary function of Engine oil is to reduce the friction between moving engine parts.
-This not only help minimize the wear of the parts like pistons, connecting rods and crankshafts, it also helps reduce the heat.
+This not only helps minimize the wear of the parts like pistons, connecting rods, and crankshafts, it also helps reduce the heat.